user202729/pythonimmediate-tex/docs/index.rst

 - :mod:`pythonimmediate.simple` -- interface that "just works" for typical users of the ``pythonimmediate`` TeX package, to use Python coding from TeX, who does not know TeX inner details such as category codes.

+  Note that this should be read in conjunction with the ``pythonimmediate`` TeX package documentation.

 - Some properties of the parent TeX interpreter can be accessed from :const:`~pythonimmediate.engine.default_engine`.

 - The rest: contain functions to control the precise category codes of the tokens.

   Read :func:`~pythonimmediate.textopy.expand_once`